-GRI Standard/Disclosure Page Location of disclosure Requirement(s) omitted Reason Explanation 2-11 Chair of the highest governance body 109 Board of Directors 2-12 Role of the highest governance body in overseeing 114 - 119 Governance at a glance the management of impacts Introduction to our new committees - Sustainability Committee 2-13 Delegation of responsibility for managing impacts 23 Operating sustainably 115 - 120 Governance 2-14 Role of the highest governance body in sustainability 115 - 120 Corporate governance reporting 87 Section 172 statement Disclosure 2-15 Conflicts of interest 60 Ethics and compliance - Policies and procedures 2-16 Communication of critical concerns 60 Ethics and compliance - Reporting concerns 2-17 Collective knowledge of the highest governance body 109 - 120 Governance at a glance 2-18 Evaluation of the 115 - 119 Governance at a glance performance of the highest governance body 87 - 88 Section 172 statement 2-19 Remuneration policies 119 Corporate Governance - Principle 5 - Remuneration 2-20 Process to determine remuneration 119 Corporate Governance - Principle 5 - Remuneration 2-21 Annual total compensation ratio 98 Our performance indicators 2-21b Confidentiality constraints Salary increases are treated confidentially within the Group.
+GRI Standard/Disclosure Page Location of disclosure Requirement(s) omitted Reason Explanation 2-11 Chair of the highest governance body 109 Board of Directors 2-12 Role of the highest 114 - 119 Governance at a glance governance body in overseeing the management of impacts Introduction to our new committees - Sustainability Committee 2-13 Delegation of responsibility 23 Operating sustainably for managing impacts 115 - 120 Governance 2-14 Role of the highest 115 - 120 Corporate governance governance body in sustainability reporting 87 Section 172 statement 2-15 Conflicts of interest 60 Ethics and compliance - Policies and procedures 2-16 Communication of critical concerns 60 Ethics and compliance - Reporting concerns 2-17 Collective knowledge of the highest governance body 109 - 120 Governance at a glance 2-18 Evaluation of the 115 - 119 Governance at a glance performance of the highest governance body 87 - 88 Section 172 statement 2-19 Remuneration policies 119 Corporate Governance - Principle 5 - Remuneration 2-20 Process to determine remuneration 119 Corporate Governance - Principle 5 - Remuneration 2-21 Annual total compensation ratio 98 Our performance indicators 2-21b Confidentiality constraints This is due to the differences in appropriate average salaries and market conditions between the UK and Türkiye; creating a distorted impression for our workforce.
+A normalising factor may be considered for future reporting following economic stabilisation in Türkiye.
 2-22 Statement on sustainable development strategy 2 - 3 8 - 17 18 - 21 Chair's introduction Our strategic framework CEO's statement